 This was anything but natural.
 This was anything but beautiful.
 And I started to resent my baby.
 Forget bonding with her.
 I dreaded the 3 hour mark when I’d have to nurse her again.

 I was exhausted.
 I was emotionally spent.
-And I hated every part of this.
+And I hated every part of feeding her.

 But one day, it all changed.